Dre Campbell Farm

 Molt-X works by preventing insect molting and inhibiting feeding.
 It also acts as a pest repellent.

-Apply this treatment as a foliar spray to kill fungus gnats.
-You can also use it to drench the soil.
+Apply this treatment as a foliar spray to kill fungus gnats, or use it as a soil drench.

-Azera is another organic insecticide containing Azadirachtin from neem seeds.
-It also contains Pyrethrins derived from some chrysanthemum flowers.
+This product is another organic insecticide containing azadirachtin from neem seeds.
+It also contains pyrethrins derived from some chrysanthemum flowers.

-These 2 ingredients act as powerful botanical pesticides that help control a wide variety of pests including garden gnats.
-Apply as a spray solution as per the product directions onto the plant and on the soil.
+These two ingredients act as potent botanical pesticides that help control various pests, including garden gnats.
+Apply Azera Gardening to your plants as per the product application instructions.

 14. Bug Buster-O

-Monterey Bug Buster-O is a commercial, quick knock-down organic insecticide for fungus gnats and other pests.
+Monterey Bug Buster-O is an organic insecticide that quickly kills fungus gnats and other pests.
 Dilute according to the product instructions and spray at the first sign of plant gnats.

-Direct this killer spray straight at the adult gnats in flight and also around the plants and seedlings to kill others and destroy the larvae.
+Aim the spray at the flying adult gnats.
+Spray around plants and seedlings to kill others and destroy larvae.

 15. Melissa Oil